PriyavKaneria/NeuralCalculus/_posts/Tech/2024-10-21-Insides-and-outsides-of-my-website.md

 While this portfolio is something I wanted to build for myself, I was and am still learning to sell.
 This was one of things I tried, before launch to [create some hype](https://x.com/_diginova/status/1838845695316377977).

-# The subtle details for the dopamine hit
+## The subtle details for the dopamine hit

 It's the little things that often leave the biggest impression.
 I wanted my website to be chock-full of subtle details that provide those satisfying "aha" moments.
 This is something that I've always loved and you can observe that in full in my old portfolio [fancy.priyavkaneria.com](https://fancy.priyavkaneria.com)

-# Working on feedback
+## Working on feedback

 Received good feedback from people from lots of places.
 Some things I am working on
 - navigation is still wrong
-    - there is no way of going back to dock from the blog page
+    - there is no way of going back to dock from the blog page [fixed]
-    - projects page link also can be in the blog sidebar
+    - projects page link also can be in the blog sidebar [fixed]
-- interesume link is blocked/not working for random iterations, works on second time
+- interesume link is blocked/not working for random iterations, works on second time [can't help, so moved]

 I hope by going through this journey with me you learnt something new as well.
 Feel free to reach out for anything.